Talented young people from Uganda are invited to attend the football show in Spain

 FestoWeb should have the first talented players who will play in 5 major soccer leagues in Uganda over the next 3-5 years and qualify for the World Cup in terms of skill development and retention.

-All of our players have been vaccinated against COVID 19.
-Thanks to the Ministry of Health and they are due to be on campus next week.
+All our players have been vaccinated against COVID 19.
+Thanks to the Ministry of Health and they should be on campus next week.
 Players who did not participate in CECAFA U 23 train individually.
-FestoWeb appreciates the cooperation with the Tourism Board, which is set up for the benefit of individual clubs, FUFA, government and veterans if the project is well managed. “
+FestoWeb appreciates the cooperation with the Tourist Office, which is set up for individual clubs, FUFA, government and veterans if the project is well managed. “

 Retired Ugandan goalkeeper Denis Onyango and Vipers striker Younes Sentamu will be role models for young players.